 Frances Tilney Burke is a PhD candidate at Tufts University’s Fletcher School of Law and Diplomacy, where she was a Senior Editor of the Fletcher Security Review.
 She previously served in the Office of the Under Secretary of Defense for Policy, working on detainee policy, and as a Special Assistant to the Deputy Secretary of Defense.

-Matt Cavanaugh is an active duty Army strategist with experience in eleven countries and assignments ranging from the Pentagon to Strategic Command and from Iraq to West Point.
-Matt serves on the Wounded Warrior Project’s Advisory Council, is a Term Member with the Council on Foreign Relations, is a Founding Member of the Military Writers Guild, and is a co-founder of the Modern War Institute at West Point.
+Matt Cavanaugh is an active duty US Army strategist with global experience and assignments ranging from the Pentagon to Korea and West Point to the Middle East.
+He is a Term Member with the Council on Foreign Relations, a Founding Member of the Military Writers Guild, and is a Non-Resident Fellow and co-founder of the Modern War Institute at West Point.
+His writings have been featured in the New York Times, Washington Post, and Wall Street Journal, among other outlets.

 Michael Kofman is a Senior Research Scientist at CNA Corporation and a Fellow at the Kennan Institute, Woodrow Wilson International Center in Washington, DC.
 His research focuses on security issues in Russia and the former Soviet Union, specializing in defense and military analysis.
 Previously he served at National Defense University as a Program Manager and subject matter expert on issues in Russia and Eurasia.